att-comdev/promenade/docs/Host_Validation_Architecture.md

 ## Problem Statement

-The Promenade project is a simple and efficient tool for orchestrating the deployment of self-hosted Kubernetes clusters.
+The Promenade project is a simple and efficient tool for orchestrating the deployment of Kubernetes clusters.
 However, Promenade currently lacks the ability to validate that clusters have been deployed successfully and are actually ready to schedule workloads.
 I would like to propose a series of tests and validations that can be included with Promenade which will ensure the Kubernetes clusters are working as intended at the time of deployment, and can be executed at any point in time  after the cluster has been deployed to ensure it is continuing to function as intended for Day 2 operations.
 This tool should be able to identify potential problems with the Kubernetes cluster and provide the user with a comprehensive debugging output which highlights the identified issues.

 ## Identified Tests